 The partners of the Baltic Network have in collaboration investigated similarities and differ-ences between their respective cities and institutions.
 The network has also identified possibilities and challenges in the cities in the region focusing on urban development from a democratic and cultural perspective.
 By linking experiences the network formulated its common grounds.
 The findings made by the Baltic Network are summarized in Attitudes, Urban Processes and Resilience.

-Challenge 1: Attitudes among artists
+Challenge 1: Attitudes among artist

 The Baltic Network agrees that the skeptical attitudes among certain groups is a crucial challenge for the cross sectoral dialogue.
 Among these important groups are artists that many times have a weak connection to the communities in which they reside.
 Artists often see public space as their own exhibition space rather than something owned by and there for the public.
 Moreover, their education often lacks political awareness.